UK legislators back parliamentary banking probe

-LONDON British lawmakers backed a government plan on Thursday to hold a parliamentary inquiry into the professional and cultural standards of bankers brought into focus by the Barclays rate-rigging scandal that has deeply divided politicians.
+LONDON British lawmakers on Thursday backed a government plan to hold a parliamentary inquiry into the professional and cultural standards of bankers, following the Barclays rate-rigging scandal.

-They rejected a call by the opposition Labour party for an independent judge-led investigation, along the lines of an existing wide-ranging inquiry into British media standards.
+They rejected a call by the opposition Labour party for the inquiry to be an independent judge-led probe, along the lines of an existing wide-ranging inquiry into British media standards.

-Legislators voted 330 to 226 in favor of the parliamentary inquiry, announced by the government on July 2.
+Legislators voted 330 to 226 in favour of the parliamentary inquiry, first announced by the government on July 2.

 Although the vote fell short of the kind of cross-party backing the government had been seeking for the plan, Labour said afterwards it would support a committee that would be set up to conduct the inquiry.